 These four ingredients—soy sauce, mirin, sugar, and sake—are the main components of traditional teriyaki sauce.
 The ratios and specific measurements may vary depending on the recipe and personal preferences.
 Some recipes may also include additional ingredients like garlic, ginger, or cornstarch to enhance the flavors or thicken the sauce.

-However, for teriyaki sauces made in the United States, the ingredients may vary depending on personal preferences and regional variations.
+For teriyaki sauces made in the United States, the ingredients may vary depending on personal preferences and regional variations.
 Here are some common ingredients used in teriyaki sauce recipes in the United States:

 - Soy Sauce: Soy sauce is a key ingredient in teriyaki sauce, providing the savory umami flavor.
 It is typically made from fermented soybeans and wheat.